coderefinery/git-collaborative/_guides/guide.md

   exercise together for minimum confusion.

-## How to start

-(Here can be a starting anecdote or a starting question.)

-## Questions to involve participants

-(Here list a couple of questions that can be asked to wake participants up.)

 ## Interesting questions you might get

 If participants run `git graph` they might notice `origin/HEAD`.